Shareholders increasingly concerned about impact of climate change: Teck exec

 Share via Email

-TORONTO — Teck Resources has received a growing number of inquiries from shareholders about how climate change and carbon pricing will affect its operations, an official with the Canadian mining giant said.
+TORONTO — Teck Resources has received a growing number of inquiries from shareholders and other stakeholders about how climate change and carbon pricing will affect its operations, an official with the Canadian mining giant said Tuesday.

-Speaking at the world's largest annual gathering for the mining industry, currently underway in Toronto, Chris Adachi said the company is receiving "very detailed inquiries" about climate change from investors and other stakeholders.
+"We are receiving very detailed inquiries," Chris Adachi said during a presentation at the world's largest annual gathering for the mining industry, currently underway in Toronto.

+"I've seen them ramp up over the last couple of years.
+People want to know all these different types of questions around, 'how are you thinking about carbon pricing, how are you thinking about different climate change scenarios when you are thinking about project design?'"

-Adachi, who helps manage Teck's (TSX:TECK.B) carbon strategy, told attendees at the Prospectors and Developers Association of Canada convention that the inquiries have been ramping up in recent years.
+Adachi, who helps manage Teck's (TSX:TECK.B) carbon strategy, told attendees at the Prospectors and Developers Association of Canada convention that climate-related financial disclosures have become a hot topic in the mining industry as of late.

-For example, stakeholders are asking how the company thinks about carbon pricing and various climate change scenarios during the project design process, he said.
+"This isn't something where people are just saying, 'We need to talk about this,'" Adachi said.
+"We are receiving these questions directly, so this is very real for us."

 Follow @alexposadzki on Twitter.